 Right now, we’re dealing with a relatively short-term crisis, but we could see some permanent changes to the way people get hired and do work.
 What changes do you anticipate going forward?

 With any new technology that’s introduced, there are always people who are early adopters and those who are more hesitant.
-What’s unique in this crisis is that companies that may have been slower to embrace some of the new talent acquisition technologies now have no choice but to adopt these very rapidly — which can really push them out of their comfort zone.
+What’s unique in this crisis is that companies that may have been slower to embrace some of the new virtual talent solutions and talent acquisition technologies now have no choice but to adopt these very rapidly — which can really push them out of their comfort zone.
 They may have felt that using a video technology wouldn’t allow them to deeply connect with their applicant, or maybe they feared embarrassment or looking bad if the technology failed during an interview.
 Those were all certainly legitimate concerns, but ones that were very rapidly removed in this crisis.

 And as companies have been forced to embrace these new technologies, they’re becoming more comfortable with this new normal.
 They’ll soon start to realize that they may have been trying to get many candidates to interview in-person who may not have been a good fit, and a video interview may have saved time and resources.
 They’ll also see that the younger generation of folks who are comfortable with technology may actually be seeking out and really appreciate the ability to interact with technology enabled companies and talent acquisition teams that allow them to set their own interview schedules.